TageZ/PremierLeagueResource/README.md

 A comprehensive resource for premier league information.

-#WORK IN PROGRESS

-The goal of this project is to create a full-stack web application for general premier league information.
-When prompted, the application should provide the following information for each team: upcoming fixtures, recent results, and general information about the team, such as their stadium, nickname, and so on.
-It should also be able to provide the league table.

-I'd also like to add individual statistics i.e. top scorers, top assisters, so on.
+Through the use of web-scraping, this application can gather a team's upcoming fixtures, recent results, top scorers, and top assisters.
+It can also obtain the top scorers and assisters for the Premier League as a whole.

+Currently working on creating a front end for this application using React.
+When that is completed, a link to the website will be provided, where this application will be able to be used.